 Basic methods of data analysis.
+Emphasis on the use of logical reasoning and careful and precise communication in analyzing and presenting statistical data.
 Topics include displaying data graphically; measures of central tendency; measures of variability; general laws of probability; normal, t, and chisquare distributions; sampling distributions; confidence intervals; hypothesis testing; two way tables; use of statistical software.
-Closed to non-freshmen Mathematics majors as well as students who have taken or who are currently taking MATH 124, MATH 128, ECON 221, PSYC 335, or SOCS 261.
+Prerequisite: CORE 098 Mathematical Skills.
+Closed to students who have taken or who are currently taking MATH 128.
 Offered Spring semesters.